arnoudb/frostybot/INSTALLATION.md

 * Please ensure that either Apache or Nginx is installed and running and that PHP is configured correctly.

-* Also ensure that you have wget installed, along with either git or unzip:
+* Also ensure that you have wget installed, along with either git or unzip.
+If these packages are not installed, the install script will attempt to automatically install them.

-  To do this on Ubuntu, type:

-      sudo apt update -y
-      sudo apt install -y wget git unzip

-  To do this on CentOS, type:

-      sudo yum install -y wget git unzip

 * Download the install script and make it executable: